 By the third week of October, the entire Eastern Pacific begins to calm down.
 A high-pressure system will slide down into northern Mexico and begin to dry out not only the Pacific basin but the Gulf of Mexico and the Caribbean too.
 This is one of the best times to visit Baja California Sur, immediately following the break in the weather.
 The humidity vanishes overnight, the temps drop by 5 to 10 degrees and the Sea of Cortez is still wonderfully warm.

 November Tropical Cyclones Affecting Baja

-Simply put, there aren't any threats.
+Simply put, there aren't any real threats.
 Although the season officially runs through the end of the month the entire basin is pretty quiet.
 As winds increase in the northern hemisphere with the onset of winter conditions become unfavorable for storm formation well south of Baja and only a few storms are generated in the whole of the Eastern Pacific.
 The spectacular weather that began in Baja Sur with the end of the season for us in mid-October continues through the last week of November.
 About then we often get our first blow from the north that brings an end to summer.

 Hurricanes are an amazing force of nature and a marvel to behold.
 A hurricane generates as much force every 12 minutes as the atomic bomb dropped on Hiroshima.
 If you happen to be in Baja Sur during a tropical cyclone secure your property, find a safe place above flood levels, stay put and take wonder at the forces of nature.
-Remember the leading cause of death in a hurricane is from drowning - usually precursor by doing something stupid.
+Remember the leading cause of death in a hurricane is from drowning - usually precursored by doing something stupid.